Dyson 360 EYE™ review

 While it charges, it’s worth walking through your house and clearing any small objects that may get sucked up.
 Also, make sure that any drops are clear and so that the infra-red sensors can detect them.

 It’s worth watching it first clean and starting it using the controls on the unit.
 So to get it working, you’ll need to press the power button.
 Your 360 EYE™ will start to clean and will dock when it needs to recharge or is full.
 It will automatically recharge or bleep until someone empties it!

 The App offers two levels of power and two different cleaning modes.
 The default is the Max Power Mode, which has a 45-minutes runtime and is louder than the Quiet Power Mode.

 With nearly double the runtime, Quiet Power Mode offers a less thorough cleaning at a lower noise level.

 As well as the two power setting, there are two cleaning modes.
 The first, Automatic Recharging Mode is where the Robovac cleans all accessible space, recharging at its dock when required.

 While the other setting is Single Charge Mode.
-This is where the unit cleans the accessible space it can reach on a single charge only.
+This is where Dyson 360 EYE™ unit cleans the accessible space it can reach on a single charge only.

-While you can quite happily control your 360 EYE™ using the power button, for the best results you’ll want to download the Dyson Link App.
+While you can quite happily control the unit using the power button, for the best results you’ll want to download the Dyson Link App.